 El Calafate - Puerto Natales

 A lot of travellers will visit both El Calafate and Torres del Paine (Puerto Natales) during their vacation.
-The best way for your travel from/to Chile between El Calafate and Puerto Natales is by bus.
+The best way to travel to/from Chile between El Calafate and Puerto Natales is by bus.
 There are a couple of companies running services between these cities.
 We took Cootra to cross the border between Argentina and Chile.
-The ride takes between 4 and 5 hours, depending the time at the two customs offices in Villa Dorotea (we needed about 1 hour to cross).
+The ride takes about 5 hours, depending the time at the two customs offices in Villa Dorotea (we needed about 1 hour to cross).

 Be aware: Chile is very strict about food (fruit, veggies) crossing the border.
 Be sure and consume or throw away your food before the customs office.

-In El Calafate buses leave from a central bus station at Avenida Julia a Roca (1 block from Avenida del Libertador); in Puerto Natales the buses leave from their own local offices (Cootra: Baquedano).
+In Puerto Natales the buses leave from their own town offices (Cootra: Baquedano); in El Calafate from a central bus station at Avenida Julia a Roca (1 block from Avenida del Libertador).

 There are three options for travelling by bus from El Calafate to Puerto Natales.
 The three companies do all have their own schedules; see: